Arnoldmn/quickCredit/api/README.md

 this endpoint is used to get all unpaid loans from the user
 ## GET /loans/repayment
 This endpoint is used to retrieve all loans that have either been fully [aid or not]

+>> this app can be found on heroku: